What is Matsyasana (Fish Pose)?

 Slowly raise your hands off the mat and bring them in front of your chest into Anjali mudra (Palm touching).
 This variation will eliminate the elbow support and will help in strengthening your neck and spine.

-Elevated hip is a great variation to put extra stress on your glutes and lower body.
+The elevated hip is a great variation to put extra stress on your glutes and lower body.
 It should be noted that this variation of matsyasana (fish pose) should only be performed once you achieve expertise in the conventional Fish pose, else it could immense pressure on your neck.

-In elevated hip matsyasana (fish pose) you need to elevate your hip off the ground like you can see in the reference picture.
+In elevated hip matsyasana (fish pose) you need to elevate your hip off the ground as you can see in the reference picture.
 Although it contains additional benefits this variation of matsyasana should be done with full caution.

 Benefits of Matsyasana (Fish Pose)